thewtex/thesis/tcd/tcd.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Microemboli HITS results for subjects where there is reasonable confidence in the
 reliability of the counts are enumerated in |hits_table|.
-These results are are
+These results are
 for up to one hour monitoring prior to surgery.
 Subject 142 and 143 were
 monitored both before and after ECA.
 Four HITS were noted for Subject 142 prior
 to surgery and no HITS were detected after surgery.
 Subject 143 had no HITS
 detected before or after ECA.
 Only guarded confidence is placed in a subset of
 the data collected because of factors that prevented the collection of
-consisent, reliable signal.
+consitent, reliable signal.
 Secure positioning of the transducers by the head
 unit proved to be of critical importance.
 Alignment of the acoustic beam with
 MCA flow is very sensitive to both the position along the acoustic window and
 the orientation of the transducer.
-If the head unit cannot securly anchor the
+If the head unit cannot securely anchor the
 transducer with the skull, constant transducer re-adjustment is required, which
 results in poor signal and motion artifacts.
 The age of the machine also bring
 into question reliability of the electronics.